RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ```

 As it turns out this file is injected into our container at the request of the Kubelet based on the Kubernetes and Pod
-configuration settings. the address `10.96.0.10` is, wait for it ..., the ClusterIP of the CoreDNS Service.
+configuration settings.
+The address `10.96.0.10` is, wait for it ..., the ClusterIP of the CoreDNS Service.
 We'll verify
 this in a few minutes.

 Note the second line in the resolv.conf.
 The name `website` is not a fully qualified DNS name.
 Remember that Kubernetes